 Founded in Worthington in 1916 by Dr. George T. Harding II, the Harding Hospital operated on East Dublin-Granville Road until 1999.
-As one of the earliest programs in psychiatric medicine in the United States, the hospital trained hundreds of psychiatrists, social workers, nurses, art therapists and more.
+As one of the earliest programs in psychiatric medicine in the United States, the hospital trained psychiatrists, social workers, nurses, art therapists and more.

 The Lodge was also the site of a bit of presidential history.
 Harding Hospital’s founder, Dr. George T. Harding II, was a younger brother to the 29th U.S. president, Warren G. Harding.
 The elder Harding kicked off his official campaign for president on August 11, 1920, with a speech made from the Lodge's porch to a crowd of about 500 people.